 LOGAN COUNTY, Okla. - Law enforcement agencies across the state are mourning following the loss of one of their own on Tuesday.

-Logan County Sheriff’s Deputy David Wade was shot and killed Tuesday morning while serving an eviction notice at a home near Mulhall Rd., near I-35.
+Logan County Sheriff Damon Devereaux says Logan County Deputy David Wade was helping to serve an eviction notice at a home along Mulhall Rd., near I-35.

 He leaves behind a wife and three children, including one child who is serving in the military.
 He was 40-years-old.